 Becoming an Egg Donor is one of the most selfless, rewarding things a woman can do.
 However, there are certain questions you need to ask to know if you are ready to move forward with the process.

 The odds are that you feel like you don’t have enough information about egg donation.
 Or you think that there is an overwhelming amount of information out there, making it hard to differentiate between fact and fiction.
+These two steps are the first thing that you should do:

 An egg donation cycle takes an average of four months to complete.